Plishka/revenue_metrics/README.md

 Click the image above to view the interactive Revenue Metrics Dashboard on Tableau's website.

 ## Conclusion
 The Revenue Metrics Dashboard provides actionable insights into revenue trends, user behavior, and customer lifetime value, enabling product managers to optimize strategies and maximize financial outcomes.
-By tracking key metrics and leveraging advanced analytical techniques, this dashboard supports informed decision-making and strategic planning for sustainable growth.
+By tracking key metrics and leveraging advanced analytical techniques, this dashboard supports informed decision-making and strategic planning for sustainable growth